ma-chengyuan/IconTweaks/README.md

 ~~The guy who wrote this obviously didn't spend even 10 seconds on naming.~~

-**Currently I switched back to non-AOSP ROMs, so I could no longer maintain this project.
-Feel free to fork this and improve this!**

 ## Disclaimer

 This is an Xposed module, so in order for it to function you have to install (Ed)Xposed on your phone.